 Solution:

 Conduct thorough research before your meeting.
-Use LinkedIn, company websites, and professional networks to gather information.
+Use platforms such as LinkedIn Sales Navigator, company websites, and professional networks to gather information.
 Tailor your pitch to address specific pain points and highlight relevant benefits.

 Mistake: